-Of the meeting held on the 7th May 2019
+Of the meeting held on the 2nd of July 2019

-Chairman- Colin Punch, Vice Chairman -Mike Hoare, Treasurer – Diane Brannan, Francis Brannan, Brian Eakins, Graham Hedley, Rob Robb, Colin Suckling, Sue Towner, Dick Ware, Sheila Watkins.
+Chairman- Colin Punch, Treasurer – Diane Brannan, Francis Brannan, Brian Eakins, Graham Hedley, Henry Jelley, Rene Piercey, Rob Robb, Colin Suckling, Sue Towner, Dick Ware Sheila Watkins.

 1.CHESSINGTON DISTRICT RESIDENTS ASSOCIATION NOTICES

 ( a ) Review of AGM – We discussed the AGM.
 It was thought that it was very successful.
 Our Guest Speaker Jim Morford, the Borough Fire Brigade Commander, was excellent.
 He spoke of the Fire Brigades role which is not only putting out fires and dealing with accidents.
 It is also to help prevent fires from starting in the first place.
 He said that if any residents wanted their home checked to make sure that it is safe from fires you can contact them and they will come and make a home visit.
 If a smoke alarm is required they will fit it.
 The whole service is free of charge.
 Jim answered many questions.

 Jim Morford has now been posted to command another Borough.
 We regret his leaving; he was a very efficient officer.
 Some time ago, May at the latest, we contacted him saying that our association was concerned that parked commercial vehicles in Chessington Hill Park made the road width too narrow for a fire appliance to get through.
 Within a day he had a fire engine sent down to confirm this statement.
 We understand that at his request the street lamp posts were quickly moved to the back of the pavement to enable on the kerb parking by vehicles.
 However, we are sorry to report that the Council have still not got around to painting the new white lines on the footpath.
 Therefore, Chessington Hill Park is still often blocked by parked vehicles during the evening.